TonyPhipps/SIEM/Incident-Response-Plan.md

 ### Law Enforcement Notification and Interaction

-Law Enforcement / Criminal Investigations (LE/CI), will be notified of all activity matching the following characteristics:
+Law Enforcement will be notified of all activity matching the following characteristics:
 - Threatens public safety
 - Threatens national security
-- Substantial operational or financial impact to a U.S. citizen, company, or similar entity.
+- Substantial operational or financial impact to a U.S. citizen, company, or similar entity
 - Involves child pornography
 - Otherwise legally questionable